Should I Buy a New AC Unit Online

 Let’s get to it then!

-Why not just charge what we would normally charge for the labor portion to install an AC unit, and not have to deal with the hassle of picking up, delivering, loading and unloading, etc.?
-After twenty years of owning a Phoenix air conditioning company, I’ve learned a few things, and here are a few of the potential pitfalls of installing new AC units purchased online:
+You might ask, why not just charge what you’d normally charge for the labor portion to install an AC unit?
+What makes it any different than Magic Touch supplying the new AC unit?
+Especially considering you don’t have to deal with the hassle of picking up, delivering, loading and unloading, etc.?
+After twenty plus years of owning a Phoenix air conditioning company, I’ve learned a few things.
+Below I lay out the potential pitfalls of installing new AC units purchased online.
+As you’ll see, most of the potential hazards are to the homeowner, not the installing contractor or online retailer

-- WARRANTY ISSUES – Both before and after the installation, when there is a problem with the new AC unit, we’ve seen many people learn they do not get the warranty they were promised.
-Sure, it all looks legit online, and there may even be plenty of promises, but what really happens when there is a problem?
+- WARRANTY ISSUES – Both before and after the installation.
+We’ve seen many people NOT get the warranty they were promised when there’s a problem with the equipment.
+Sure, it all looks legit online, and they say it’s “guaranteed”, but what really happens when there is a problem?

-When done improperly, or not according to exact manufacturer specifications, not only will the system not operate properly, but can damage a unit to the point where it is unusable.
-I have seen this happen…this is not a drill!
+When improperly installed, or not according to exact manufacturer specifications, the consequences can be severe.
+Not only will the system not operate properly, equipment can be damaged to the point where it is unusable.
+I’ve personally had to remove complete systems from homes because it was more cost effective to just start over.

-The problem with that is, it gives the online retailer an opportunity to start finger-pointing, and becomes a game of he-said, she-said.
-The consumer is ultimately the one left holding the bag…and attorney’s cost more than the unit and installation combined.
+An improperly installed unit gives the online retailer an opportunity to start finger-pointing.
+Then it becomes a game of he-said, she-said.
+Ultimately, the consumer is left holding the bag.
+And let’s face it, most attorney’s cost more than the unit and installation combined.
+Not to mention the online retailer can most likely outspend the consumer in litigation fees.

 - MANUFACTURES WILL NOT WARRANTY EQUIPMENT PURCHASED ONLINE – One of the most common brands sold online is Goodman.
 Click here to see their warranty policy on equipment purchased online. http://www.goodmanmfg.com/support/internet-purchases

 You’ll notice that they state they won’t warranty anything purchased online “unless installed by a licensed contractor”, so great, you’re covered, right?
 That’s where the problems come in.
-You see, because the lines start to get blurry between what problem was created by installation issues, sizing issues, airflow issues, or actual equipment issues, both the installing contractor and retailer have reason to point at each other as the problem, with you in the middle.
+You see, because the lines start to get blurry between if the problem was created by installation issues, sizing issues, airflow issues, or actual equipment issues.
+Both the installing contractor and retailer have reason to point at each other as the problem, with you in the middle.

-If a homeowner contracts with a licensed air conditioning company to supply and install a new unit and there is a problem, no matter if it’s an equipment issue or an install issue, it’s contractor’s problem, not the customers.
-If deemed a manufacturer problem, the contractor has to work that out with them directly…but if you didn’t purchase the equipment from them directly, that’s another story.
+If a homeowner contracts with a licensed air conditioning company to supply and install a new unit and there is a problem, no matter if it’s an equipment issue or an install issue, it’s the contractor’s problem, not the customers.
+If deemed a manufacturer problem, the contractor has to work that out with the manufacturer directly.
+However, if you didn’t purchase the equipment directly from the HVAC Contractor who installed it, that’s another story.
+If you think you’ll just make a quick call to the manufacturer directly, think again – these are multi-billion dollar corporations.
+All the while you’ll be the party sitting in a hot or cold home.

-- DAMAGE / RETURNS – Hypothetically, you find a reputable licensed contractor who is willing to install equipment you the homeowner purchased online (no small task in and of itself).
-The contractor shows up with his crew and all the additional materials needed to get the job done as agreed, at the agreed price.
-The crew opens the boxes to find the equipment was damaged in shipping and needs to be returned…or worse gets the equipment installed to discover it is DOA (dead on arrival).
+- DAMAGE / RETURNS – Let’s consider a hypothetical scenario: You actually find a reputable licensed contractor who is willing to install equipment you purchased online (no small task in itself).
+The install crew shows up with all the additional materials needed to get the job done.
+They open the boxes and find the equipment was damaged in shipping and needs to be returned.
+Or worse, gets the equipment installed and only then discover it is DOA (dead on arrival).

-The contractor fulfilled his obligation, cleared his schedule, installed the ancillary items he supplied, etc. Guess what happens next.
+The contractor fulfilled his obligation, cleared his schedule, installed the ancillary items he supplied, etc. Guess what happens next?
 If you guessed, you have to pay that contractor the agreed price, you are correct.
-Now, after you the homeowner, have to deal with the hassle of contacting the online retailer, shipping it all back (hopefully the finger-pointing hasn’t started yet), etc., you have to pay the contractor again to reinstall the new, new equipment!
-Plus, you may have to pay him to uninstall the equipment he just installed…this is known as a Change Order (you changed the scope of work originally agreed upon).
+Now, you the homeowner, have to deal with the hassle of contacting the online retailer, shipping it all back (hopefully the finger-pointing hasn’t started yet), etc. You have to pay the contractor again to reinstall the new, new equipment!
+Plus, you have to pay to uninstall the equipment he just installed…this is known as a Change Order (you changed the scope of work originally agreed upon).

 - WARRANTY ISSUES 1, 2, or 5 YEARS LATER – Let’s say there are no problems upfront but there is a problem down the road (not uncommon).
-Now let’s say the installing company is no longer in business (not uncommon – service companies have the second highest failure rate of any business after restaurants).
-Had you purchased the new unit from a licensed contractor, the manufacturer is still obligated to honor their warranty through another licensed dealer for the brand…remember the manufacturer policy for online purchases, three paragraphs ago?
+Now let’s say the installing company is no longer in business (not uncommon – contracting businesses have a very high failure rate).
+Had you purchased the new unit from a licensed contractor, the manufacturer is still obligated to honor their warranty through another licensed contractor.
+Remember the manufacturer policy for online purchases, three paragraphs ago?

-The list of reasons not to go this route is much longer but hopefully I’ve given you enough food for thought to show you why you will most likely not come out ahead buying HVAC Equipment online.
-Which raises the next point:
+The list of reasons not to go this route is quite long.
+Hopefully I’ve already given you enough food for thought to show you why you will most likely not come out ahead buying a new ac unit online.
+However, what about buying one online from a company that subs out the installation to their “vetted” contractors?

 What if I Buy an AC Unit Online from a Company That Provides an Installation

-They show a list of logos’ like Angie’s List, Contractor Licensing Boards, Utility Company Logos, etc. All the things you typically see on a legitimate contractor’s website.
-How can they use those logo’s…because behind the curtain, that company is really owned by a licensed contractor.
-The problem is that licensed contractor is not the one installing the equipment.
-They are the middleman who just made a few hundred dollars being the middleman, and basically “selling” that lead to another contractor who most likely isn’t established enough to have his/her own client base yet.
+They claim you can “save thousands” and “save time”.
+Their websites have wonderful testimonials like, “they vetted the contractors for me,” and “I saved $7,000”.
+They list of logos’ like Angie’s List, contractor licensing agencies, utility company logos, etc. All the things you’d typically expect to see on a legitimate contractor’s website.
+However, behind the curtain, that company is really owned by a licensed contractor.
+The problem is that licensed contractor is not always the one installing the equipment.
+They are in fact the middleman who just made a few hundred dollars being the middleman.
+They sell that lead (you’re the lead) to another contractor who most likely isn’t established enough to have his/her own client base yet.
+The money the middleman just took means that installing company has to install your new unit on a razor thin margin.
+Razor thin margins equal shortcuts.
+In HVAC shortcuts equal comfort issues, high utility bills, frequent unit failures, and shortened life expectancy of the equipment.

-Most of these companies used to show their list of contractors, now they don’t…because they realized that once people started researching the installing contractors they saw this wasn’t the “highly vetted” cream-of-the-crop the site hyped them up to be.
-They are start-ups, struggling contractors, or perhaps contractors without the best reputation in their market, that need these leads to stay in business (for the time being).
+Most of these companies used to show a list of installing contractors on the website, but no longer do.
+Once people start researching the listed installers, they see this isn’t the “highly vetted” cream-of-the-crop the claims suggest.
+They’e usually start-ups, struggling contractors, or perhaps contractors without the best reputation in their market.
+They’re sub sub-contractors and they need leads (remember that’s you) just to stay in business.

 Square Footage is NOT How You Choose the Size of an Air Conditioner!